-Your dog’s anaesthetic is graphed, we record heart and breathing rates, blood oxygen levels and all drugs given.
+Your cat’s anaesthetic is graphed, we record heart and breathing rates, blood oxygen levels and all drugs given.
 This provides us with information for future use.

 All surgical instruments are sterilized in our autoclave prior to use, surgical kits are not shared between animals and sterile single use syringes and needles are used.

 Theatre surgery is performed in a dedicated sterile operating theatre complete with a heating pad on the operating table to maintain your pet’s temperature throughout the operation.